erics273/learning-angular4-with-timely/20-data-service-assignments.md

 # More Data Services

-You want that datas!
+You want the datas!
 You look at the list of API controllers and mentally mark off the `TimeEntriesApiController` from the list.